-Council adopts the following actions that, taken together, form Council's policy position on Affordable Rental Housing in the City of Parramatta:
+Council adopts the following actions that, taken together, form Council's policy position on affordable rental housing in the City of Parramatta:

-- Pursue Inclusionary Zoning by applying to the Department of Planning and Environment (DPE) for inclusion under SEPP 70 to enable Council to prepare an affordable rental housing contributions plan; - In the interim, pending approval for inclusion in SEPP 70, continue to utilise Voluntary Planning Agreements (VPAs) to secure future affordable rental housing, and: - That Council prioritises the contribution of affordable housing units (the physical asset) as part of any VPA related to affordable rental housing. - That Council accepts monetary contributions towards affordable rental housing as part of a VPA where the agreed value of the contribution is less than the value of a unit, or where there is a need to provide an additional monetary payment on top of the dedication of the physical asset(s) to meet the agreed value of the contribution.
+- Pursue Inclusionary Zoning by applying to the Department of Planning, Industry and Environment (DPIE) for inclusion under State Environmental Planning Policy no. 70 (SEPP 70) to enable Council to prepare an affordable rental housing contributions plan; - In the interim, pending approval for inclusion in SEPP 70, continue to utilise Voluntary Planning Agreements (VPAs) to secure future affordable rental housing, and: - That Council prioritises the contribution of affordable housing units (the physical asset) as part of any VPA related to affordable rental housing. - That Council accepts monetary contributions towards affordable rental housing as part of a VPA where the agreed value of the contribution is less than the value of a unit, or where there is a need to provide an additional monetary payment on top of the dedication of the physical asset(s) to meet the agreed value of the contribution.